Gandi/counterpart/README.md

 Here's a quick guide:

-1. Fork the repo and `make install`.
+1. Fork the repo and `npm install`.
 1. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `make test`.
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `npm test`.
 1. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or are fixing a bug, we need a test!
 1. Make the test pass.
 1. Push to your fork and submit a pull request.